grahamjh99/VisionDrive/part-01/capstone-part-01.md

 ## Requirements

-Prepare a slide deck and host a lightning talk on 2-3 potential topics for your DSI capstone project.
+Prepare a slide deck and host a 3-5 minute lightning talk on 2-3 potential topics for your DSI capstone project.
 For each topic, define:

 - Problem Statement
 - Potential Audience
 - Goals
 - Success Metrics
 - Possible Data Sources

-- Define your problem statement, goals, and success criteria.
-- Describe 1-2 potential datasets that address your problem statement
-- Identify a potential audience of stakeholders who may be interested in your findings
-- Create a 3-5 minute presentation slide deck
-- Be prepared to discuss and defend your topic & dataset(s)

 #### Bonus:
  - For all datasets, identify their source, format, and necessary action items to obtain or access them.